rtbrick/bngblaster/docsrc/sources/streams.rst

 Nanosecond Send Timestamps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The 64 bit nanoseconds send timestamp is used for optional latency and jitter calculations.
+The 64-bit nanoseconds send timestamp is used for optional latency and jitter calculations.

 .. code-block:: none